 Sodworm, Armyworm, and Cutworm… they’re all surface dwellers that feed on the actual leaves of the grass.
 They mostly feed at night, so they may be easier to identify with an evening or nighttime inspection.
 You may also notice small greyish/brown moths flying around just above the turf in the evening: these are the adult moths looking for the best place to lay their eggs!
 The eggs hatch within a short period of 2 – 5 days and then the worms are at work destroying your grass…

 There are several different sprays available to treat surface dwelling grubs.
 Speak to the team at Rivers Edge Turf and ask for advice on which one is best for your area and type of grass.

 This pest is an easy one to see, and although they might be all very cute, wild bunnies can do serious amounts of damage in a short time.
 One of the most obvious and effective ways to control rabbits is to erect a fence.
 Choose a style that will enhance the aesthetic appearance of your yard, and you’ll kill two birds with one stone, so to speak: stop the rabbits and provide yourself with that extra level of security and curbside appeal.

 Ultrasonic devices can also prove effective when it comes to sending these pests hopping!
-Also, repellents are available and can be applied to lawns to prevent them feeding on your precious grass.
+Also, repellents are available and can be applied to lawns to prevent them from feeding on your precious grass.

 There’s no time to waste when it comes to identifying and getting rid of lawn pests.
-Contact the team at Rivers Edge Turf today on 02 4579 9009 and get expert advice on the best way treat your lawn.
+Contact the team at Rivers Edge Turf today on 02 4579 9009 and get expert advice on the best way to treat your lawn.